 It is the most significant muscle in the upper chest and is present beneath the breast.
 It’s a large, thick fan-shaped muscle contributing to the bulk of the chest.
-Two significant pectoralis major muscles are known as “pecs” and contribute most to the chest.
+Two major pectoralis muscles are known as “pecs” and contribute most to the chest.
 It originated from several places, including the clavicular head, sternal end, anterior sternum, and inserts in the humerus’ upper portion.

-During weightlifting or other bodybuilding exercises, the chances of injuring the pectoralis major are high and put stress on the shoulders and chest.
+During weightlifting or other bodybuilding exercises, the chances of injuring the pectoralis major are high and stress the shoulders and chest.

 Functions: Pectoralis major is used to control the movement of the arm.
 The pulling of the pectoralis significantly results in the arm’s lateral, vertical, and rotational motion.
 It also pulls the trunk forward and upward to help with activities like climbing.
 Besides, it also facilitates the breathing process by pulling the rib cage.

-Present beneath its counterpart muscle pectoralis major, pectoralis minor is much thinner and triangular.
+Present beneath its counterpart muscle, pectoralis major, pectoralis minor is much thinner and triangular.
 Along with the pectoralis major, it forms a part of the anterior wall of the axilla region.
-It originates from the 5th rib and reaches up to the shoulder blade, although it is small but mighty while also playing an essential role in the shoulder’s movement.
+It originates from the 5th rib and reaches up to the shoulder blade; although it is small but mighty while also plays an essential role in the shoulder’s movement.

-Function: It is crucial to stabilize the scapula (shoulder blade) by drawing it downward and anteriorly against the thoracic wall.
+Function: Stabilizing the scapula (shoulder blade) is crucial by drawing it downward and anteriorly against the thoracic wall.
 Thus, helping to move the shoulder down and forward.

 Originates from the eighth rib serratus anterior from the outer surface is a thin sheet of muscles present laterally in the chest.
 It forms the axilla region’s medial border and is inserted into the shoulder blade’s medial margin.
-However, keep in mind that it is not an actual part of the chest anatomy, but we studied it because of its presence near the rib pectorals.
+However, remember that it is not an actual part of the chest anatomy, but we studied it because of its presence near the rib pectorals.